The LCC has signed a codeshare deal with Oman Air, while service has begun to six destinations in India.

 According to data provided by Sabre Market Intelligence, O&D traffic between Oman and India totaled 1.8 million two-way passengers in 2019, down 15.2% from the previous 12 months.
 The market between the two countries is served nonstop by Air India, GoAir, IndiGo, Oman Air, and SpiceJet.

 New article credit – Routes Online

-Check Latest Aviation Jobs details here – Aviation jobs
+Check the Latest Aviation Jobs details here – Aviation jobs